fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 * He had a beautiful voice.
 * The prophet Adam used to talk with his children with clear words and not with signs.
 * The prophet Adam knew all the names of the creations such as the name of the sky, the earth, the sea, the air, the angel, the jinn, and the like.
-* The prophet Adam Plants and Harvests.
+* The prophet Adam plants and harvests.
 * Allāh created in our master Adam the knowledge of the matters of earning a living.
 * Allāh created in Adam the knowledge of how to plant seeds, vegetables, and fruits, and how to harvest.
 * There is a narration that Adam Alayhissalam was the first to build the first place of worship -- The Kaabah.